Skip to main content

 I’ve ridden bikes on the road since I was 16 years old.
 When I ride, it’s therapy.
 I think of nothing but the road ahead and my relationship to it – at 70 mph I could touch the tarmac with my foot, it’s that close and that real.
 Cornering on a motorbike takes unconscious competence to another level: managing power, balance, braking and grip has a part of my brain working that I can’t directly access.
 You might say it was instinctive, but of course, that’s not true.
 I practiced diligently and I practiced regularly.
 Practice makes progress, makes permanent.

 I learned and improved those skills over tens, then hundreds, then thousands of hours of practice.
-Author Malcolm Gladwell refers to the ‘10,000-hour rule,’ asserting that the key to achieving true expertise in any skill is simply a matter of practicing, in the correct way, for at least 10,000 hours.
+Author Malcolm Gladwell refers to the ‘10,000-hour rule,’ asserting that the key to achieving true expertise in any skill is simply a matter of practising, in the correct way, for at least 10,000 hours.

-As AI increasingly becomes the arbiter of what is and what is not good sound, it’s timely for us to pay more attention to the craft and artistry that makes sound editing and mixing such an act of human emotional expression… Stanislavski meets sound design.
+As AI increasingly becomes the arbiter of what is and is not good sound, I can teach you ways to pay more attention to the craft and artistry that makes sound editing and sound mixing such an act of human emotional expression.
+There’s not a moment to lose.

 “Mainstream filmmaking needs to acknowledge that what we hear should influence what we see, just as much as what we see should influence what we hear.
 Sound is too powerful to always play the caboose.”